Search this site

 When and how do people become fellows?

 We are part of the SF match for Mohs Surgery (www.sfmatch.org), and therefore you must enroll in the SF match to be considered for our fellowship.
 Registration with the SFmatch for candidates begins in May, interviews are conducted in the Fall (although not all candidates who we will rank will need to be interviewed), and the match occurs in December for training beginning the following year at the beginning of July.
-Often our interviews are by video-call, if people cannot come in person.
-Our training program is one year, July 1st to June 30th.
-The SFmatch site details what documents they require.
+Often our interviews are by video call if people cannot come in person.
+Our training program is one year, from July 1st to June 30th.
+The SFmatch site details which documents they require.

 Some candidates would like to visit our program beforehand and we can sometimes arrange for a day observation.